6 Unique Paris Activities Kids Will Love

 Paris is a city built on a a grand scale, but kids like things on the smaller side, built on a scale they can relate to.
-Here are six small thins 6YO Tiny Traveler liked in this big city.
+Here are six small things 6YO Tiny Traveler liked in this big city.
 If you’re taking a Paris vacation with kids, be sure to check them out.
 (Visitng Paris?
 Read about its Top Parks and What To Pack).

-3. After you’ve toured Versailles and it’s gardens, venture over to the petite Norman hamlet where Marie Antoinette would pretend to be a peasant amid idyllic cottages, a stream, a water mill and tunnels of trellised grape vines.
-TT would have been happy to play alongside her and who wouldn’t?
+After you’ve toured Versailles and it’s gardens, venture over to the petite Norman hamlet where Marie Antoinette would pretend to be a peasant amid idyllic cottages, a stream, a water mill and tunnels of trellised grape vines.
+Tiny Traveler would have been happy to play alongside her and who wouldn’t?
 It’s charming and a sensory relief after the overload of Versaille.
 Walk from the hamlet back to the formal Petite Trianon and you’ll find a series of “secret” stone paths criss-crossing through the woods.
 They’re the kind of discovery kids love and we could easily have spent an hour or two exploring all of them.

 NOTE: Wear sturdy walking shoes.
 The grounds are rougher going than you would expect.

-4.TT made several new discoveries on the pastry front during her two weeks in Paris, but it’s the macarons she kept coming back to.
-Small enough to eat in a few bites and always displayed in a rainbow of colors and flavors, they quickly became TT’s go-to afternoon treat.
-You can buy one of every color and decide on your favorite (she favored raspberry and lemon, I liked pistachio).
+4.Tiny Traveler made several new discoveries on the pastry front during her two weeks in Paris, but it’s the macarons she kept coming back to.
+Small enough to eat in a few bites and always displayed in a rainbow of colors and flavors, they quickly became her go-to afternoon treat.
+You can buy one of every color and decide on your favorite (she favored raspberry and lemon, I liked pistachio and coffee).
 At least once, splurge on the fancy ones at Laduree, an upscale patisserie with several locations.
 Their macarons and eclairs (which are almost too good to feed to children) are unforgettabl.
 No family vacation in Paris is complete without a few macarons.

 5. After you are awed by Notre Dame and your child has asked for the third time, “Can we leave now?” walk around to the gated Square Jean XXIII, directly behind the cathedral.
 There is a small but good quality playground crawling with kids from all over the world.
-TT romped with a girl from Italy while we ate sandwiches on a nearby bench.
+Tiny Traveler romped with a girl from Italy while we ate sandwiches on a nearby bench.
 She had enough fun that she was even willing to hit more churches and museums afterward.

-6. Guignol is a little guy in a black coat and is the hero of the hand-puppet shows staged all over Paris.
+Guignol is a little guy in a black coat and is the hero of the hand-puppet shows staged all over Paris.
 You’ll find him in the Jardin Acclimitation, the Jardin Luxembourg and several local parks as well.
 These shows are essential French kids’ fun.

 It helps to know French but isn’t essential; all the stories are the same and end with Guignol bonking the bad guy with a bat.
 There is plenty of physical humor that translates well.
 The Parisian kids love it and audience participation is part of the fun.